holographicSol/OmegaFindv2/README.md

      --sort-reverse=buffer          Sort by Buffer
      --sort-reverse=size            Sort by Size
      --sort-reverse=file            Sort by Filename
+     --csfx-remove                  Specify a custom suffix group to be removed.

      -v       Verbosity             Increase verbosity.
      -h       Help                  Display this help message.